patzm/dotfiles/README.md

 * zsh

 ## `ssh` key :key: generation
+Generate a new key
 ```shell
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

+and add it here: https://github.com/settings/keys.

 It is convenient to set the following in your `~/.ssh/config` file:
 ```ini